 Also nearby is the archaeological site of Tas-Silg on a hilltop overlooking the turquoise waters of Marsaxlokk Bay.
 The Tas-Silg site includes ruins of four different historical periods.
 There is a settlement dating back to the Bronze Age, a temple of the Tarxien period (3000 BC to 2500 BC), a Greco-Punic temple to the Goddess Astarte, and an early Christian chapel (1st century AD) The pottery, ivory, and stoneware uncovered on the site indicate that the Greco-Punic temple may have been the Temple of Juno, which was looted by Verres, the Roman governor of Sicily and Malta around 70 BC.

-Naxxar was once a sleepy farming village close to Mosta, but urbanization expanded the town and has linked Mosta and Naxxar together (a short bus ride or drive away).
+Naxxar was once a sleepy farming village, but urbanization expanded the town and has linked Mosta and Naxxar together (a short bus ride or drive away).
 Legend has it that Saint Paul first received and dried his robes over the fire after the shipwreck here (Naxxar means "to hang clothes to dry").
 Saint Paul is also said to have preached at this site.
-In the Saint's honor, at the center of town, is the 17th-century Church of Saint Paul.
-The church has a lovely Baroque facade and a lavish Neoclassical interior with beautiful ceiling paintings, gilded moldings, and Corinthian columns.
+In the saint's honor, at the center of town, is the 17th-century Church of Saint Paul, with a grand Baroque facade and an elaborate Neoclassical interior.

 For a wide selection of restaurant options and a lively atmosphere, Sliema, just across the harbor from Valletta is a great choice.
 However the town offers little in the way of charm or historical value.
 Once a small fishing village, Sliema has become a touristy holiday destination overdeveloped with modern high-rise hotels.
 Travelers seeking Old World ambience and authentic Maltese culture are better advised to stay in Valletta.
 Sliema's main attraction is its Strand, the seaside promenade lined with hotels, restaurants, shops, and cafés.
 The Strand invites visitors to take a leisurely stroll or enjoy a meal at a waterfront terrace.
 There are no real beaches, only rocky areas for sunbathing.
 Some spots have ladders leading to the sea and cordoned-off swimming areas.